mechatroner/vscode_rainbow_csv/README.md

 #### Content-based separator autodetection
 Rainbow CSV runs a table autodetection algorithm for all "Plain Text" and "*.csv" files.
 In most cases, this is a very cheap operation because autodetection usually stops after checking only 1 or 2 topmost lines.
-Autodetection can be disabled on the extension settings page.
+Autodetection can be disabled in the extension settings.
 By default only comma, tab, semicolon and pipe are tried during autodetection, but you can adjust the list of candidate separators in extension settings.